Reducing product returns – prevention rather than cure

 Accurate and comprehensive product information

-Giving the customer all the product data they need reduces uncertainty.
-It also increases the chance of a purchase.
+Giving the customer all the product information they need reduces uncertainty and increases the chance of a purchase.
 Sound sensible?
-Well it might surprise you how many retailers ‘fall at the first hurdle’.
-Getting the basics of your product data right is the first step to winning customer trust.
+Well you might be surprised how many retailers ‘fall at the first hurdle’.
+Getting the basics of your product information right is the first step to winning your customers trust and confidence.
 Start with descriptions and colours and don’t forget:

-- Care instructions are often overlooked.
-Many people won’t buy an item if it isn’t easy-iron, for instance.
-Equally, if a garment is dry-clean only and the shopper only finds that out once it has arrived, a return is likely.
+Care instructions are often overlooked.
+Many people will not purchase an item if it isn’t easy-iron, for instance.
+Equally, if a garment is dry-clean only and the shopper only finds that out once it has arrived, a return is more likely.

 We know the importance of high quality imagery is nothing new.
 Good product images mean online customers are more likely to get what they expected.
 After all, a picture is worth a thousand words!
 It’s imperative to include images but, crucially, to question if they are as helpful to the shopper as they could be.
 For example, are they providing an accurate portrayal of colour, perspective and proportion?

 Think carefully about which images are important to display.
-If you don’t have interactive zoom, ensure there are close-up shots of the details listed in your product description.
+If you don’t have an interactive zoom capability, ensure there are close-up shots of the details listed in your product description.

-Feed your shoppers imagination by providing lifestyle products in a contextual scene.
-Perhaps this could be in the garden or home.
-This reduces the chances of something being ‘not what I imagined.’, It may also provide bonus opportunities for upselling.
+Feed your shoppers imagination by providing lifestyle products in a contextual scene – perhaps in the garden or home.
+This reduces the chances of something being ‘not what I imagined’, and may also provide bonus opportunities for upselling.

 Utilise user generated content

-Gathering feedback and displaying this confidently doesn’t only increase trust in your brand.
+Gathering feedback and displaying this confidently doesn’t only increase consumer trust in your brand.
 It also allows consumers to gain insights from like-minded shoppers.
-This style of product data builds trust and allows them to make an informed decision based on real opinions.
-In other words, it stops them being reliant on your marketing copy.
+This style of product information builds trust and allows them to make an informed decision based on real opinions, rather than being reliant on your marketing copy.

 Think about the way your site visitors will see review content.
-Are the most helpful reviews displayed first?
-Sorting content by rating can help to create trust in a brand.
-This is because you are creating transparency and not hiding unfavourable reviews.
+Are the most helpful reviews being displayed first?
+The ability to sort the content by rating, for example, can help create trust in your brand by showing you’re not hiding less favourable reviews.